My approach to weddings

 The loud ones.
 The quiet ones.
 The blink-and-you’ll-miss-it ones.

+I’m always watching for those.
+Not just the big scenes.
+The in-between ones.
 The people you love, just as they are.